Dear reader of ADxS.org, please excuse the disruption.

 4.4.2.
 Dexamethasone/ACTH/CRH test?

-A dexamethasone/ACTH/CRH test can be used to determine whether there is a permanent dysregulation at individual levels of the HPA axis.
+A dexamethasone/ACTH/CRH test can be used to determine whether there is permanent dysregulation at individual levels of the HPA axis.

 If ADHD is characterized by a permanent dysregulation of the stress regulation systems, above all the HPA axis, it should be possible to prove the individual dysregulation by testing the HPA axis reactions (changes in the levels of the stress hormones CRH, ACTH, cortisol to acute stressors).
 At the very least, such tests should provide informative indications for the individual differentiation of subtypes.